 The seller is responsive for paying the commission to their listing agent, as well as the buyer's agent.
 The total average real estate commission usually ranges between 5-6%.
 Most of the time this is split between the buyer's agents brokerage and your listing agents brokerage.

-When you sell your home you, your mortgage balance will be paid from your home sales proceeds.
+When you sell your home you, your mortgage balance will be paid from your home sale proceeds.
 To get the most accurate number, you can look on your most recent mortgage statement, or call your lender and ask them for a payoff amount.

 A requirement of the seller's closing costs is title insurance.
 When you pay title insurance you're paying for the buyer's title insurance policy, which protects them from an liens, any competing claims of someone else saying they have an ownership interest, etc. If getting financing, the buyer is also required to purchase title insurance, but this policy is a policy that protects their lender from the same potential circumstances.